tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	},
 	{
-		"introduce":"JCS for Kubernetes goes online and is opened for beta", "name":"JCS for Kubernetes goes online and is opened for beta", "description":"JCS for Kubernetes is officially launched in cn-south-1.
+		"introduce":"JCS for Kubernetes goes online and is opened for beta", "name":"JCS for Kubernetes Goes Online And Is Opened for Beta", "description":"JCS for Kubernetes is officially launched in cn-south-1.
 The service adopts the management node full hosting mode to provide users with the simple, reliable and powerful container management service.
 The product is fully compatible with the standards of Kubernetes API, and integrated with JD Cloud network, storage and other plug-ins.
 JCS for Kubernetes simplifies the deployment and management of JCS for Kubernetes, reduces the use threshold of JCS for Kubernetes, enhances the reliability of applications, improves the efficiency of development and reduces the cost of resources.", "id":162
 	},